Financial Aid & Scholarships - Graduate

 - For more information about graduate scholarships, visit the UWL Alumni & Friends Foundation (Cleary Alumni and Friends Center) or contact the Foundation at 608.785.8760 or foundation@uwlax.edu.

-- For more information about graduate assistantships, contact the Dean of Graduate & Extended Learning or the graduate program director.
+- For more information about graduate assistantships, contact the graduate program's director.